 The Purple Fig is an online women’s blogazine with an emphasis on realistic and inspiring personal stories from women of all age groups, lifestyles, and nationalities.
 We feature essays about parenting, the journey to womanhood, feminism, overcoming challenges in both career and personal life, and issues surrounding sexuality, relationships, and family life.
-As well, we have guest posts on beauty, fashion, home and design.
+As well, we have guest posts on beauty, food, fashion, home and design.

 The idea of The Purple Fig is to create a community for women to share stories and relate without the filters of ego and self-consciousness.
 By doing this together we can produce a more authentic portrayal of the journey of a woman.